The Volunteering New Zealand Conference will be held at the Rydges Hotel, Rotorua, on Friday 16 October 2026

 Ticket information

-- The Changemakers Hui and 15th October workshop can be purchased separately or as part of a discounted packaged ticket
+- The Volunteering New Zealand Conference and 15th October workshop can be purchased separately or as part of a package.

-- A suite of packaged tickets are available (at the bottom of the ticket list)
+- A suite of packaged tickets are available (at the bottom of the ticket list in Humanitix).

 Ticketing platform

-We will open ticketing soon.
 We use the ticketing platform Humanitix.
 Ticket prices on the Humanitix platform include GST.
-There are additional booking fees added to the total price of tickets.
+There are additional booking fees added to the total prices of tickets..

 The Rydges Hotel